zynksoftware/Zynk-Workflow/_docs/PDF-Connector/Converting-HTML-Files-to-PDF-Documents.md

 redirect_from: "/article/285-converting-html-files-to-pdf-documents"
 title: Converting HTML Files to PDF Documents
 ---
 This task will convert an HTML document to PDF format.
 Specify the Input File or URL as the and the Output File as the name of the PDF to generate.
-You can also specify a Template File which will be used as the “backdrop” to any information printed via HTML to PDF task - typically this is used for producing letterheads where you are overprinting a letter which is coming from the HTML file.
+You can also specify a Template File which will be used as the backdrop to any information printed via HTML to PDF task - typically this is used for producing letterheads where you are overprinting a letter which is coming from the HTML file.
 There are a number of other settings which pertain to margins and document layout for PDF generation.
 These options generally do not need to be changed.

 ## Settings
 ### Input URI